orcasmedialab/lineupSim/README.md

 ### 2. Running All Permutations (`orchestrator.py`)

 Use `orchestrator.py` to automatically run simulations for *all possible* 9!
-(362,880) batting order permutations using the players defined in `config.yaml`.
+(362,880) batting order permutations using the players defined in `data/players.yaml`.
 This is useful for finding the optimal lineup based on average runs scored over a season.

 **How it works:**

+*   Reads `data/config.yaml` to find the path to the player data file.
-*   Reads player IDs from `config.yaml`.
+*   Reads player IDs from the specified player data file (e.g., `data/players.yaml`).
 *   Creates a timestamped directory for the run (e.g., `results/YYYYMMDD_HHMMSS/`).
 *   Generates every permutation of those 9 IDs.
 *   For each permutation: